Louise Marie-Thérèse (The Black Nun of Moret): Adulthood

+Louise Marie Thérèse herself seemed convinced of her royal birth, and Saint-Simon states that she once greeted the Dauphin as "my brother".
+A letter sent on 13 June 1685, by the Secretary of the King's Household to M. De Bezons, general agent of the clergy, and the pension of 300 pounds granted by King Louis XIV to the nun Louise Marie-Thérèse on 15 October 1695, "to be paid to her all her life in this convent or everywhere she could be, by the guards of the Royal treasure present and to come" suggest that she may, indeed, have had royal connections.
+The duc de Luynes claimed that she was the daughter of two black gardeners, too poor to educate her, who applied to Mme. de Maintenon for patronage.

 Legacy and impact

 In 1978, French writer Pierre-Marie Dijol published the book Nabo, ou le Masque de Fer, in which he claimed that the nun's father was Nabo, Queen Maria Theresa's dwarf black page, who was removed from court by order of the king soon after Louise Marie-Thérèse's birth, and incarcerated as the Man in the Iron Mask, under the pseudonym of "Eustache Dauger".

-The circumstances surrounding Louise Marie-Thérèse's birth are portrayed in the first three episodes of the TV drama series Versailles, which premiered in France on 16 November 2015.
-In the programme she is the illegitimate daughter of Queen Maria Theresa and Prince Annaba from Assinia.
-In the show, Nabo the dwarf was blamed and was later found dead in the fountain in front of the palace, implying he was the father and either killed to keep the secret or out of Louis' vengeance for cuckolding him under his own roof.
-Later the child was used as a bargaining chip to gain trade routes in Assinia, and was taken by the Prince (now King) to Assinia.
+Marie-Thérèse's birth is depicted in the first three episodes of the TV drama series Versailles, which premiered in France in 2015.
+In the show, she is portrayed as the illegitimate daughter of Queen Maria Theresa and Prince Annaba of Assinia, with a dwarf named Nabo implicated and found dead, and the child later used as a political bargaining tool by the prince-turned-king.